 - New Evidence of a Substantive Nature: New, significant or relevant evidence sufficient to alter a decision or other relevant facts.
-Information is not considered new evidence if the student did not attend the original hearing or voluntarily withheld information during the original hearing. - Substantive Procedural Error: The procedures outlined in the Student Code of Conduct were not followed. - Severity of Sanctions: Sanctions imposed are not appropriate and/or proportionate to the violation(s) and the conduct history of the student.

-- Preponderance Standard Not Followed: The conduct officer(s) did not correctly apply the preponderance standard -- "more likely than not" -- which affected the outcome. - Hardship Consideration: Student accepts responsibility for the violation(s) of the Code of Conduct, but sanctions issued pose an undue hardship for which the student requests special consideration.
+Information is not considered new evidence if the student did not attend the original hearing or voluntarily withheld information during the original hearing. - Substantive Procedural Error: The procedures outlined in the Code of Student Conduct were not followed. - Severity of Sanctions: Sanctions imposed are not appropriate and/or proportionate to the violation(s) and the conduct history of the student. - Preponderance Standard Not Followed: The conduct officer(s) did not correctly apply the "preponderance of evidence standard ("more likely than not"), which affected the outcome. - Hardship Consideration: Student accepts responsibility for the violation(s) of the Code of Student Conduct, but sanctions issued pose an undue hardship for which the student requests special consideration.

-Appeal Procedure:
+Appeal Procedure